CompuTec/computec-docs/docs/wms/user-guide/catch-weight.md

 ### The Exact Weighting of Pieces with the DUoM set

-Example: there is a Purchase order with Uom set to Boxes.
+Example: There is a Purchase order with Uom set to Boxes.
 A box is set to contain 10 kilograms of an Item:
 ![Purchase Order](./media/catch-weight/purchase-order.png)

 In this example, there are 10 Boxes in the purchase document, which gives 100 kilograms of the Item.
 But in many cases, the company will get ten boxes with the quantity in each box varying, e.g., from 9.7 kilograms to 10.2.
 The total will not be 100, then.